Thailand Police have fired on protesters with water cannons in Thailand

 For the second day in a row, democracy activists are defying the government’s ban on rallies.

 In Bangkok In Thailand, police have shot down protesters with water cannons, defying the government’s ban on gathering the other day.
-Some 2,000 protesters today have called for the release of arrested democracy activists.
+About 2,000 protesters have today called for the release of arrested democracy activists.

+According to a local hospital, four police officers and one protester were injured.
+Police later dispersed the protest, but activists vowed to return to the streets.

+“The use of force only increases the number of protesters,” 21-year-old engineering student Nine told news agency AFP.

 Police arrested twenty prominent activists yesterday.
 Protesters have demanded the country’s prime minister Prayut Chan-o-Chan government resignation and reforms to the monarchy.